Internet1235/luci-app-openlist/README_EN.md

 -----------------------------

 ## ⚠️ Important Compatibility Notice:
-- This plugin source code only supports the JavaScript version of LuCi and does not support the Lua version of LuCi (versions 21.02 - 24.10)
+- This plugin source code only supports the JavaScript version of LuCI and does not support the Lua version of LuCI (i.e., versions 21.02 - 24.10)
 - This plugin source code supports official OpenWrt, ImmortalWrt, LEDE, istoreOS, etc., for versions 21.02 - 24.10

 ## Plugin Screenshots